 Workflow

-Generally speaking, the workflow to build a predictive model with machine learning algorithm from core samples and monthly production data involves two key technique stages: (i) Data interpolation
+Generally speaking, the workflow to build a predictive model with machine learning algorithm from core samples and monthly production data involves two key technical stages: (i) Data interpolation

 (ii)Predictive modeling.
-The former requires geostatistical knowledge and the latter uses machine learning techniques.
+The former requires knowledge of geostatistical techniques and the latter uses machine learning techniques.

 Data interpolation

-In this phase, the inputs are the aggregate core data, and the outputs are krigged maps for each geological parameter.
+In this phase, the inputs are the aggregated core data, and the outputs are krigged maps for each geological parameter.
 At each core location, there are multiple core samples obtained from different depth, before kriging, for each parameter, its measurements need to be first aggregated or summarized into one value to represent the corresponding geology characteristics at this location.

 Predictive modeling

-Basically, given the krigged maps of each geological parameter from phase I, the geology information at each producer location is obtained.
+Basically, given the krigged maps of each geological parameter from data interpolation, the geology information at each producer location is obtained.
 With the geology information and production data at each producer’s location, the aim of stage II is to learn from these combined information and build a predictive model through machine learning techniques.

-The flowchart of the two stages workflow is summarized in Figure 3, the focus of this report is on stage II, building predictive model from krigged geological parameters value and production data.
-For stage I, how to summarize core samples and interpolate the aggregate values will be explored elsewhere.
+The flowchart of the two stage workflow is summarized in Figure 3, the focus of this report is on stage II, building predictive model from krigged geological parameters value and production data.
+For stage I, how to summarize core samples and interpolate the aggregate values will be described in a follow up report.

 Figure 3 Workflow to build predictive model based on core and production data